 Tony Robbins NLP for motivation

-If you cannot find what you are looking for, have any NLP video recommendations, NLP resources you would like to see added or if you would like to include your own NLP resources; then contact us and we will do our best to make sure your request is dealt with.
+If you cannot find what you are looking for, have any NLP video recommendations, NLP resources you would like to see added or if you would like to include your own NLP resources; please let us know and we will do our best to make sure your request is dealt with.

 We welcome your comments and questions so if you have a query on a specific phobia that you would like answered, simply post them in the comments form below.